CHAPTER B:

 Coordination arrangements

-Extract from the Joint UNHCR-OCHA Note: Mixed situations – coordination in practice
+Extract from the Joint UNHCR-OCHA Note on Mixed Situations – Coordination in Practice

 Leadership